Japan

 TRIP DESCRIPTION

 After uncovering ancient shrines and pathways in Kyoto, we head off the beaten track to the Kumano Kodo region, one of the most remote and rewarding pilgrimage routes in Japan.
-This moderate walking trip focuses on beautiful scenery, nature and rural life, while following some of the most historic walks in the country.
+This moderately challenging walking trip focuses on beautiful scenery, nature and rural life, while following some of the most historic walks in the country.
 Staying in traditional ryokans along the way, we fully immerse in authentic Japanese culture and way of life.
 After, we visit Toba to learn about the pearl-collecting Ama Divers and embark on one last pilgrimage walk on the Nakasendo Way, before re-entering modern civilisation in Tokyo.

 READ MORE